Monetize Your Site

 There are a few restrictions, however, because we’re dedicated to keeping the WordPress.com community uncluttered by scams and unwanted commercial messages or “spam”.
 Below you will find more details about how you can monetize your site on WordPress.com.

 Users upgrading to the WordPress.com Premium or Business plans have automatic access to the WordAds program and can set up advertising on their sites immediately.
 WordPress.com bloggers, who are using a Free or Personal Plan, have moderate to high traffic and appropriate content also have the option to apply to the WordAds program.
 The program features ads from external ad networks such as Google, Facebook, AOL, and more.
-More details on the WordAds program.
+You can learn more about WordAds here.